Skip to Main Content

 Option Two: Formal appeal

-l If the matter is not resolved, the student has the right to appeal the grade to the department chair or designee.
-When the department chair or designee receives a formal grade appeal following the student’s informal appeal to the instructor, the chair or designee may attempt mediation and upon failure of mediation, the chair or designee shall convene a Grade Appeals Committee to investigate the appeal and to render a decision.
-To assure that all departmental committees conform to the principles of due process, the following procedures apply:
+If the matter is not resolved, the student has the right to appeal the grade to the department chair or designee.
+When the department chair or designee receives a formal grade appeal following the student’s informal appeal to the instructor, the chair or designee may attempt mediation.
+Upon failure of mediation, the chair or designee shall convene a Grade Appeals Committee to investigate the appeal and to render a decision.
+To ensure that all departmental committees conform to the principles of due process, the following procedures apply:

-The Grade Appeals Committee has the authority to screen out appeals that do not set forth the aforementioned ground for appeal.
-The convener will explain any such finding in writing to the student, the faculty member and the department chair.
+3. The Grade Appeals Committee has the authority to screen out appeals that do not set forth the aforementioned ground for appeal.
+The convener will explain any such finding in writing to the student, the faculty member, and the department chair.

-The department chair will notify the instructor that a formal grade appeal has been initiated and the instructor shall provide the grade distribution breakdown for the student and any other relevant information.
+4. The department chair will notify the instructor that a formal grade appeal has been initiated, and the instructor shall provide the grade distribution breakdown for the student and any other relevant information.

 Time limits for appeal